Creating an Association¶

 The list of new associations of this dialog is based on the foreign key constraints the tables/views had in the database, at the time the base views were created.
 In the VQL of a base view, each parameter

 CREATE WRAPPER JDBC of the base view represents one of these constraints.
 If the foreign keys of the tables/views in the database changed since you created the base view, do a Source refresh of the base view to update this information.

 To create an association involving a derived view or a non-JDBC base view, follow the steps of the section below.

 Creating an Association Manually¶

-To create a new association click Association on the File > New menu or right-click the Elements Tree and click Association on the New menu.
+To create a new association click Association on the File > New menu or right-click the Server Explorer and click Association on the New menu.

-The Tool will open the “View association” dialog and it will add the view that is currently selected in the Elements Tree.
-To add the other view of the association, click the Model tab and drag the view from the Elements Tree to this dialog.
+The Tool will open the “View association” dialog and it will add the view that is currently selected in the Server Explorer.
+To add the other view of the association, click the Model tab and drag the view from the Server Explorer to this dialog.